leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/setup-svelte.md

 });
 ```

-Add src/routes/+page.ts and disable [SSR].
-CheerpX code needs to run on the side:
+Create a new file named src/routes/+page.ts to disable Server-Side Rendering ([SSR]).
+CheerpX code needs to be executed on the client side.

 ```
 export const ssr = false;